shashimal/awscdk-client-vpn-endpoint/README.md

 ## Configuration
 IClientVpnEndpointProps has to be implemented with required parameters.
-You can find the config file in **config/client-vpn-config** So provide your values based on your requirement.
+You can find the config file in **config/client-vpn-config**.
+Provide your implementation based on your requirement.
 For example,
 ```
      /**
      * Name of the client VPN endpoint